bhavanahh/DS_LAB_KTU_SCHEME2024/README.md

 ## DS_LAB_KTU_SCHEME2024
-### Course Objectives:
-To give practical experience for learners on implementing different linear and non linear data structures, and algorithms for searching and sorting.

 HEYO ITS JUST A REPO HAVING ALL THE EXPERIMENTS DONE IN COLLEGE AS A PART OF DATA STRUCTURE LAB THIRD SEMESTER 2024 SCHEME

 ### SYLLABUS
 ### Experiments